-Other consists of revenue from non-warranty after-sales vehicle services, sales of battery pack system, powertrain kits and retail merchandise.
+Other consists of revenue from non-warranty after-sales vehicle services, sales of battery pack systems, powertrain kits, retail merchandise, and regulatory credits.
 Battery pack system and powertrain kits revenue consists of the sales of battery pack systems or powertrain kits, supplies and related services for vehicles.
-The sale of battery pack systems or powertrain kits along with related supplies is a single performance obligation recognized at the point in time when control is transferred to the customer.
+The sale of battery pack systems, powertrain kits along with related supplies, and regulatory credits is a single performance obligation recognized at the point in time when control is transferred to the customer.
 Shipping and handling provided by the Company is considered a fulfillment activity.
 While customers generally have the right to return defective or non-conforming products, past experience has demonstrated that product returns have been immaterial.
 Customer remedies may include either a cash refund or an exchange of the returned product.
-As a result, the right of return and related refund liability for non-conforming or defective goods is estimated and recorded as a reduction in revenue, if necessary.
-Payment for the products sold are made upon invoice or in accordance with payment terms customary to the business.
+Payment for the products sold are received upon invoice or in accordance with payment terms customary to the business.
 The Company's battery pack system or powertrain kits contracts do not contain a significant financing component.
 The Company has elected to exclude sales taxes from the measurement of the transaction price.

-Control transfers to the customer when the product is delivered to the customer as the customer can then direct the product's use and obtain substantially all of the remaining benefits from the asset at that point in time.
+Control transfers to the customer when the product or regulatory credit is delivered or transferred to the customer as the customer can then direct the use of the product or regulatory credit and obtain substantially all of the remaining benefits from the asset at that point in time.